Hex Heroes

 Hex Heroes is an unreleased party, real-time strategy game.
 Originally in development for Wii U since 2014, it failed to release before the console's eShop closed in March 2023.
 The game remains unfinished, with plans to release on Microsoft Windows, macOS and Linux.
 It is ostensibly being developed by Prismatic Games, and designed by Mario Castañeda, who previously co-created The Bridge.
+The game has received no updates since September 2021, leading to speculation that it is in development hell or has been cancelled.

 Gameplay

 The game supports up to five players, one using the Wii U GamePad and four using Wii Remotes, who harvest resources, build structures, fend off enemies, and explore territories.
 The player with the GamePad manages resources and teammates, makes decisions, and surveys the land from a view.
 Players can choose from different classes, each playing a unique role.

 Characters

 The game features a number of characters from various franchises.
 Each character serves as a swap for each in-game class but has their own unique animations and personalities.